 If you’re looking for quick, healthy food on the run, there are some other options.
-Throwing together a couple foods that contain protein, fat, and fiber can take next to no time.
-I love combining raw almonds with a pear, or hummus with crudités.
+Throwing together a couple of foods that contain protein, fat, and fiber can take next to no time.
+I love combining raw almonds with pear, or hummus with crudités.

 The term “meal replacement shake” is a bit of a misnomer, I think.
 There really isn’t anything that truly replaces a proper, freshly prepared meal.
-However, with today’s fast paced life, speed and convenience are often indispensable.
+However, with today’s fast-paced life, speed and convenience are often indispensable.
 Besides, you’re better off having a meal replacement shake than opting for fast food or – worse still – nothing at all.

 Alt Protein Team is a team of professionals and enthusiasts committed to bringing you the most up-to-date information on alternative protein, health and wellness, workouts, and all things health-related.
 We’ve reviewed a lot of products and services so you don’t have to guess when you spend your hard-earned money on them.
 Whether you want to shed some pounds, build lean muscle or bulk, we can help you figure out what you need to do and what you need to have to achieve your goals.